Iran holds annual Gulf drill amid rising tensions with U.S.

 "The final stage of the drill called 'Great Prophet 14' with the participation of the Guards Navy and Air Force has started in the areas of land, air, sea and space in ... the Strait of Hormuz and the Persian Gulf," Fars reported.

-The Guards, in a statement quoted by Fars, said its naval and air forces will use "missile, UAV and radar units" in the drill.
+The Guards, in a statement quoted by Fars, said its naval and air forces would use "missile, UAV and radar units" in the drill.

 Satellite images published on Monday showed Iran has moved a mock-up U.S. aircraft carrier to the Strait, suggesting it will use the fake vessel for target practice in war games there.